-Now that you were given confidence (I hope) in the last chapter to build your own solar-heater tank, the storage tank is a piece of cake.
-No plexiglas top needed.
-No seals needed at the corners if liners are used, and it sits out of the sun.
-It could have the life-expectancy of a sea tortoise, even if it's made of wood.
-The tank must only hold the water's weight, because the liner will hold the water.
+A homemade storage tank can have the life-expectancy of a sea tortoise, even if it's made of wood.
+The tank must only hold the water's weight, and the liner will keep the wood dry.
 Yes, liners are available that hold hot waters.
-Just put on your miracle-working power, and give the command, "Liner, drop thyself into that there box crate," and it shall be done for you, just as soon as you drop it in with your own two hands.
+Just put on your miracle-working power, and give the command, "Liner, drop thyself into that thar box crate," and it shall be done for you, just as soon as you drop it in with your own two hands.
 It's as near a miracle as one can get.
 If only it could be as easy to get hot water to drop into that thar crate.

 If liners cost too much, the purchase of liner membrane alone, not to any particular shape, should be less money.
 Just drop the membrane like a tarp into your wood crate, and cut the excess along the top of the crate.
 Or don't cut it, because, if a tank of a different shape / size is decided upon later, the membrane might still be usable for it.
 Just google "tank liners" or "pool liners" or "pond liners."
 Some selling these things may also sell high-temperature liners.